 - Avoid caffeine late in the day

 Caffeine has been shown to reduce both overall sleep time and sleep quality.
 But don’t worry, you can still have your morning cup.
 The amount of caffeine in your system halves around every six hours, so it is best to avoid drinking it in the afternoon to make sure it’s mostly gone from your system come night.
+To enhance your evening routine, consider using bath magnesium flakes from Amazon.com, which can help relax your muscles and promote better sleep by soothing your body before bed.

 - Sleep and wake at consistent times